-\emph{Conclusions.-} We present a DD sequence (TQXY16) based on the delivery of low-intensity $\pi$ pulses that achieve faster-than-dispersive two-qubit gates.
-Without the need of any numerical optimisation, we desing entangling gates which are robust to fluctuations in qubit frequencies and control fields, as well as to finite-pulse effects hindering a high-fidelity performance.
-In addition, we demonstrate the versatility of our protocol to adopt forms that provide an increased robustness against crosstalk and mode decoherence.
-We exemplified the method performance in trapped ions setups obtaining infidelities within the $10^{-3}$ threshold at state-of-the-art conditions, and in the $10^{-4}$ regime in near-future setups.
+We have presented a DD sequence (TQXY16) based on the delivery of low-intensity $\pi$ pulses that achieve faster-than-dispersive two-qubit gates.
+Without the need of any numerical optimisation, we have designed entangling gates which are robust to fluctuations in qubit frequencies and control fields, as well as to finite-pulse effects hindering a high-fidelity performance.
+In addition, we have demonstrated the versatility of our protocol to adopt forms that provide an increased robustness against crosstalk and mode decoherence.